IsakEnge/adminbypass/README.md

 1. Download the adminbypass.bat and drag it on your desktop
 2. Drag the program you want to run onto the adminbypass.bat
 3. And now you can run a program with admin rights without admin password

+# Important!

+Remeber to NOT drag the bat file to the exe file but the oposite